 A summary court is a simplified procedure for the resolution of charges usually involving minor incidents of misconduct, such as a single use of drugs, petty theft, or a brief AWOL (absence without leave).
 The summary court-martial consists of one officer, who acts as both judge and jury.
 The summary court officer, may be, but is not required to be a military lawyer, known as a Judge Advocate or “JAG”.[i]
 Officers may not be tried by summary court and the punishment options for non-commissioned officers (enlisted grade of E-5 and above) are quite limited[ii], so summary courts are generally used only to punish junior enlisted personnel.
 The accused (the military term for defendant) is not entitled to legal counsel in a summary court-martial, although one is frequently provided anyway.
 Because the court-martial offers no jury, and no right to counsel, the accused must consent to be tried in this forum.
 Because of the lighter range of punishments available, and because a summary court conviction is not considered a federal criminal conviction, most accused’s consent to be tried in this forum.
 The maximum sentence which can be adjudged in a summary court is confinement for 30 days, forfeiture of two thirds pay for one month, and reduction to the lowest enlisted pay grade for grades E-4 and below.

 A special court-martial is the military’s intermediate-level court.
 It consists of a military judge, one or more prosecutors (known as trial counsel), at least one defense counsel, and a panel of members, or jury.
-A special court panel must have at least three members.
+A special court panel must have four members.
 By default, all panel members will be officers.
 However, an enlisted accused may request that enlisted members be appointed as members, and is entitled to have a court composed of at least one-third enlisted personnel.
 If enlisted members are requested by the accused, the Convening Authority will either add enlisted members to the panel, or, more likely, substitute enlisted members for some of the officers previously appointed.
 The panel members must be senior in grade, or at least time in service, to the accused.[iii]
 The accused may request trial by judge alone, and is often required to do so as a condition of a pretrial agreement (the military term for plea bargain).
 Regardless of the offense(s) involved, a special court-martial may not impose a sentence greater than one year confinement, or the statutory maximum, whichever is lower.
 A special court may also impose up to forty-five days of hard labor without confinement, forfeiture of two-thirds basic pay per month for one year, reduction in rank to the lowest enlisted grade and a bad-conduct discharge (for enlisted personnel).
 An officer accused in a special court-martial cannot be demoted, dismissed from the service or confined.
 Thus, officers are rarely tried in special courts-martial.

 A general court-martial or GCM is the most serious type of military trial.
 The composition is the same as a special court-martial, with one exception.
-The panel of members, or jury, must have at least five members, unless it is a capital court-martial, in which case there must be at least twelve members.
+The panel of members, or jury, must have eight members, unless it is a capital court-martial, in which case there must be twelve members.
 Enlisted accuseds are entitled to at least one-third enlisted members upon request.
 The accused may waive the right to a jury trial and elect trial by judge alone, except in capital cases.
 In a general court-martial, the maximum punishment is the cumulative statutory maximum for each offense of which the accused is convicted, and may include death (for a small group of the most serious offenses), confinement up to life with or without the possibility of parole, a dishonorable or bad-conduct discharge for enlisted personnel, a dismissal for officers, and a number of other lesser forms of punishment.

 The procedure for a general court-martial is identical to a special court-martial with one exception: unless waived by the accused, a pretrial investigation under Article 32, UCMJ, must be conducted before a case may be referred to a general court-martial.
 Capital general courts-martial also have additional procedural requirements.[iv]